bmeg/grip/website/content/graph_schemas.md

 # Graph Schemas

 Graph schemas are themselves an instance of a graph.
 As such, they can be traversed like any other graph.
 The schemas are automatically added to the database following the naming pattern `{graph-name}__schema__`.

 ## Get the schema of a graph

 The schema of a graph can be accessed via a GET request to `/v1/graph/{graph-name}/schema`.

 Alternatively, you can use the grip CLI: `grip schema get {graph-name}`.

 ## Describing graph schemas
-There are several methods for desribing the schema of a graph.
+There are several methods for describing the schema of a graph.

 - Provide the schema (as a YAML file) to the server at runtime. `grip server --schema {schema-file}`
 - POST the schema `/v1/graph/{graph-name}/schema` via curl or use the CLI `grip schema post --yaml {file} --json {file}`.